V-Sekai/godot-network-rollback/README.md

 received and much more.

 If you click the "Previous frame" or "Next frame" buttons, the cursor will move forward or backward to the next frame on any peer.
+However, if "Seek only on replay peer" is checked, it'll only jump to the next or previous frame on the peer selected in the dropdown in the replay toolbar.

 The arrows connect from the tick when input was generated, to the frame when the other peer receives that input.
 This gives a visual representation of the